Certifying optimality for convex quantum channel optimization problems: Applications

 \begin{theorem} Let $\rho\in\Pos(\calX\otimes\calZ)$ and $\sigma\in\Pos(\calY\otimes\calZ)$ be positive semidefinite operators, for complex Euclidean spaces $\calX$, $\calY$, and $\calZ$, and assume that $\Tr_{\calX}(\rho)$ is a positive definite operator.
 A channel $\Phi\in\C(\calX,\calY)$ is optimal for the optimization problem \eqref{eq:cvxtransformation-relative-entropy-1} if and only if the following two conditions are met: \begin{enumerate} \item[1.] $\im(\sigma) \subseteq \im\bigl( (\Phi\otimes\I_{\L(\calZ)})(\rho) \bigr)$. \item[2.]
 The operator

 satisfies

-Here, $\Pi$ denotes the projection onto the image of $\sigma$ and $D\log(P)$ denotes the differential operator of the logarithm function at the operator $P$ (as described in \eqref{eq:DlogYZ} at the end of Section~\ref{sec:gradients}). \end{enumerate} \end{theorem}
+Here, $\Pi$ denotes the projection onto the image of $\sigma$ and $D\log(P)$ denotes the differential operator of the logarithm function at the operator $P$ (as described in \eqref{eq:DlogYZ} at the end of Appendix~\ref{appendix:gradients}). \end{enumerate} \end{theorem}

 \begin{proof} If the first condition does not hold for a given channel $\Phi$, then the objective function in \eqref{eq:cvxtransformation-relative-entropy-1} takes an infinite value.
 However, by the assumption that $\Tr_{\calX}(\rho)$ is positive definite, one has that the channel